intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 between the IAB, RSOC, and RSE have proved unwieldy and somewhat opaque.
 To overcome some of these issues, this document dispenses with the RSOC.

+## RFC Series Advisory Group (RSAG)

+Version 1 of the RFC Editor Model {{RFC5620}} specified the existence of the RFC Series Advisory Group (RSAG), which was no longer specified in Version 2 of the Model.
+For the avoidance of doubt, this document affirms that the RSAG is obsolete and its charter is no longer in force.

 # Updates to RFC 8729

 This document incorporates some text directly from {{RFC8729}} and also